Energy Drinks + Your Heart = Deadly Risk

 - First of all, there are numerous Adverse Event Reports on file with the FDA suggesting that individuals have suffered heart attacks, cardiac arrhythmias and other serious injuries after consuming energy drinks.

 - The American Academy of Pediatrics has warned that energy drinks can be dangerous and should not be consumed by children.

 - The Federal Government has recognized, in a report from SAMHSA, that there has been an astronomical spike in energy drink related Emergency Room Visits.

 - There are also numerous peer reviewed scientific articles suggesting that energy drinks cause an increase in heart rate and blood pressure, and that they can cause arrhythmias and heart attacks in certain individuals.

 Our law firm has assembled a blue ribbon panel of well-credentialed experts (cardiologists, pharmacologists, toxicologists, etc) who all are of the opinion that energy drinks can cause heart attack, arrhythmia and sometimes even death.

 The problem with energy drinks is not just the caffeine content (which is much higher than the FDA GRAS level for soda beverages.)
 It is the synergistic effect of caffeine and all of the other chemicals in the drinks such as taurine, guarana, inositol, panax ginseng, etc. Plus, it should be noted that the caffeine in energy drinks is not naturally occurring caffeine such as in coffee.
 Instead it is synthetic caffeine which is not naturally occurring.

-If you have suffered a serious injury after consuming energy drinks, please call us for a free phone consultation to discuss your rights and whether an energy drink lawsuit is appropriate.
-Call 888-213-8140 or contact us online today.
+If you have suffered a serious injury after consuming energy drinks, please call a personal injury attorney in Silver Spring, MD at Goldberg Finnegan for a free phone consultation to discuss your rights and whether an energy drink lawsuit is appropriate.
+Call (888) 213-8140 or contact us online today.